-The United Nations Young Professionals Programme (YPP) is an annual recruitment initiative aimed at attracting highly qualified young professionals who are willing to start a career in the United Nations as international civil servants.
+The United Nations Young Professionals Programme (UN YPP) is an annual recruitment initiative aimed at attracting highly qualified young professionals who are willing to start a career in the United Nations Secretariat as international civil servants.

-- Have the nationality of a participating country;
+- Have the nationality of a participating country (changed annually);

-- Hold at least a first-level university degree relevant for the exam area you are applying for;
+- Hold at least a first-level university degree relevant for the job family you are applying for (changed annually);

 - Be 32 or younger by the end of the examination;

 - Be fluent in either English or French.

 The list of participating countries and job families in which the UN YPP program will be held in the upcoming year is changed annually, providing candidates from different countries and with different backgrounds an opportunity to compete in the hiring process.

 Learn more about the eligibility criteria for the UN Young Professionals Programme 2020 by clicking on the button below.

 The recruitment procedure for the UN YPP differs from the one for any other job at the United Nations and consists of three stages: